 2. The proper way to “worship” is thus not a material style of worship.
 Thus, “worshipping” the family, money, the body, sex, love, children, friends, spouses, lovers, occupations, cars, vacations, homes, or anything else is always incorrect.
 Even worshipping the angels, or the image of Jesus or Buddha, is wrong.

 This was a new concept in the time of Moses, as every other nation and group worshipped many confusing gods, each of whom served in a different area such as agriculture, the weather, financial support, love, and so forth.
 Some older religions in Africa, Asia and South America still worship many gods.
 The Second Commandment is thus a great simplification of religious concept and worship.

 The secular humanists particularly dislike this Commandment.
 They want to worship the earth, for example, or the environment, or perhaps worship the animals, or people who need their help.
 Some worship sex, or perhaps friendship, above all else.
-They dislike being told that these are all secondary to worshipping the One God, the Source Of All Life, or Creation.
+They dislike being told that these are all secondary to worshipping the One God, the Source Of All Life and all Creation.

-I understand their desire, but they don’t realize that all the things they treasure and value so highly are products of the One God.
-If one truly worships the One God, one does appreciate the environment, the animals, and all else.
+We understand their desire, but they don’t realize that all the things they treasure and value so highly are products of the One God.
+If one truly worships the One God, one automatically appreciates the environment, the animal creatures, and all else.